quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 terraform apply
 ```

-You should now have two instance of the guestbook application running.
+You should now have two instances of the guestbook application running.
 Note that our guestbook service in our staging environment has been scaled to 3.
 We have done this by specifying a map variable `service_scale` in `./example-3/dev-staging/variables.tf` which can have different scale values for each environment.

 ## Part 8: Multiple Provider Instances